monymony-public/react-native-tutorial/docs/basic-tutorial/basic-features/todolist/12-delete-items/delete-items.md

   );
 };
 ```
-Now you can remove items on list by pressing delete button.
+Now you can remove items on the list by pressing delete button.

 ![](../images/delete.png "delete.png")